Community courses emphasise experiential engagement with theories, ideas, and subjects marginalised in academic knowledge production.

 Experimenting with a collective writing process in a supportive, anti-oppressive space.

-Outcome: Together, the participants created an open-access collective text, First Act, (the first volume published in Greek on intersectionality).
-This was presented at the second annual Feminist No Borders Summer School (June 2019) and at the Philo/Sophia Conference at Panteion University (December 2019).
+Outcome: Together, the participants created an open-access collective text, First Act, perhaps the first volume published in Greek on intersectionality, which was presented at the second annual Feminist No Borders Summer School (June 2019) and at the Philo/Sophia Conference at Panteion University (December 2019).

 Funding: The Community Course on Intersectionality (Spring 2019) was generously supported by a grant from Feminist Review Trust, which enabled FAC Research to give scholarships to the 16 participants, as well as pay for course materials.